Seifalla/C-Boolean-Satisfiability-Problem-Solver/README.md

 # Running Instructions:

-This program runs on Linux 4.4.0-34-generic x86_64 (DMB 005)
+- This software runs on Linux 4.4.0-34-generic x86_64 (DMB 005)

+- There are three programs, each of which implements an algorithm

-Compile each program using g++
+- Compile each program using g++

-All files must be in the same folder
+- All files must be in the same folder

-The test files are numbered 1-10
+- The test files are numbered 1-10

-Run: ./a.out testfile number_of_iterations
+- Run: ./a.out testfile number_of_iterations

 # Data Structure: